Tom Izzo goes on epic rant against analytics after Michigan State loss: 'They're phony'

 Later, he was asked by a reporter: "How do you define Spartan basketball?"

 “Well we defend, we rebound.
 Today we didn't defend at all.
 The stats — all you analytical guys, I hate analytics, because they're phony.
-Sooner or later, if you look, at a guy's heart and you look into a guy's eye, and then you find out about a guy.
-Everybody in the NBA and in college now, they want analytics.
+Sooner or later you look at a guy's heart, you look at a guy's eye, and then you find out about a guy.
+Everybody in the NBA and college now they want analytics.
 Analytics?
 What does analytics mean here?
+(Holding up stat sheet).
+Huh?
 Does it mean we won the game?
 (He slammed down the stat sheet for emphasis.)

 “Analytics are crap.
 You know what?
 Sooner or later, guys gotta just muscle up.
-We just came off one of our best games that we can play.
-And I had a guy (Malik Hall) that played his best and doesn't get a rebound tonight.
+We just came off one of our best games we could play, and I had a guy (Malik Hall) that played his best and doesn't get a rebound tonight.
 I don't even think he scored a point.
 I mean, it's ridiculous.”

 Below is the video: